Adamant-im/adamant-wallets/README.md

-# Crypto wallets in ADAMANT apps
+# Crypto wallets for ADAMANT apps

 Coin/token info and specification for usage in ADAMANT apps.